mdozmorov/MDnotes/README.md

 ## Lab notes

+- [Awesome Leadership and Management](https://github.com/LappleApple/awesome-leading-and-managing) - Awesome List of resources on leading people and being a manager.
+Geared toward tech, but potentially useful to anyone.

 - [Questions for potential advisors](https://twitter.com/PaolaVFigueroa/status/1312157953550479361?s=20) - questions for students/trainees before joining the lab

 - [1on1-questions](https://github.com/VGraupera/1on1-questions) Mega list of 1 on 1 meeting questions compiled from a variety to sources